 Chateau La Dominique Vineyards, Terroir, Grapes, Winemaking

 In 2019, they planted a small .5 hectare of Malbec.
-In all, the vineyard consists of 23 planted hectares, of which 18 are classified as Grand Cru Classe.
+In all, the vineyard consists of 23 planted hectares that are classified as Grand Cru Classe.
 The terroir is deep gravel over clay with some sand in the soil.
 The vineyard is planted on gentle, sloping hillsides, which rise to 44 meters at their peak.